Latitude’s Typescript integration has the following main features:

 })

-render and renderChain only work with the latest iteration of Latitude’s open source prompt syntax: PromptL
+render and renderChain only work with the latest version of Latitude’s open source prompt syntax: PromptL

 Run a prompt through Latitude Gateway